 What are the benefits of using an Ethernet cable for PS4 gaming?

-The primary benefits are clear: lower latency, a more stable connection, and consistently faster speeds.
-Unlike Wi-Fi, which can be susceptible to interference from other devices, walls, or even your neighbor’s network, a physical Ethernet connection provides a direct, uninterrupted data path.
-This translates to reduced “ping” (the time it takes for data to travel from your PS4 to the game server and back), fewer disconnects, and quicker download and upload speeds.
-For online gaming, where precision and timing are everything, this stability and responsiveness are paramount.
+The primary benefits are lower latency, a more stable connection, and consistently faster speeds.
+Unlike Wi-Fi, which is prone to interference from other devices, walls, or neighboring networks, a physical Ethernet connection ensures a direct, uninterrupted data path.
+This results in reduced “ping” (the time data takes to travel from your PS4 to the game server and back), fewer disconnects, and quicker download and upload speeds.
+For online gaming, where precision and timing are paramount, this stability and responsiveness are critical.

 Decoding Ethernet Cable Categories for Your PS4